 Zopiclone works by slowing down the activity of your brain so you fall asleep more easily.

 Zopiclone was introduced in 1986 and was considered an improved version of benzodiazepines.
 However, after further testing, it was deemed to have the same effects as the benzodiazepines.
 In 2005, Zopiclone was placed as a Schedule 4 drug due to similar addictive qualities and then was classified as a Schedule 4, Part 1 drug along with benzodiazepines.

 Is Zopiclone addictive?

-Zopiclone is not addictive if used temporarily.
-It's a short-acting sedative and non-benzodiazepine hypnotic, which means it doesn't have the same effects as benzodiazepines like Valium or Xanax.
+Zopiclone is not addictive if used temporarily between 2 -4 weeks.
+It's a short-acting sedative and non-benzodiazepine hypnotic, which means it doesn't have precisely the same effects as benzodiazepines like Valium or Xanax.
+It is the